Urobotos/Sandworm/CONTRIBUTING.md

 - Go to the this **Urobotos/Sandworm** repository.
 - Click on `Pull Requests`.
 - Click `New pull request`.
-- Select your edited fork and branch (Your sandworm-fix branch in this example).
+- Select your edited fork and branch (Your new-feature branch in this example).
 - Write a short description of your changes and submit the PR.

 <br>